webcast/libsamplerate.js/README.md

 Libsamplerate.js
 ========================

-This repository provides a build of the samplerate conversion library in JavaScript.
+This repository provides a build of the samplerate conversion library in JavaScript/wasm.

 Install
 -------